The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Hopefully, this makes the article not only easier to read but more enjoyable as well.

-Overall, this should make the article easier to follow and understand, without taking away from the information and the science behind it.
+Overall, this should make the article easier to follow and understand without taking away from the information and the science behind it.

 Neuroscience and Anxiety

-As a result – we now have a greater understanding of anxiety, how the brain creates anxiety and its resulting physical and emotional symptoms.
+As a result – we now have a greater understanding of anxiety, how the brain creates anxiety, and its resulting physical and emotional symptoms.

-In fact, anxiety is the most well understood of all the so-called “disorders.”
+In fact, anxiety is the most well-understood of all the so-called "disorders."

 Neuroscientific research on the brain and anxiety centers around the brain's detection and response to threats and how we create and respond to fear.

-According to the research; the brain detects and responds to threats through specific areas in the brain and physiological changes in the brain and body.
-These changes include the infamous “fight-or-flight” response and the release of key neurotransmitters and hormones.
+According to the research, the brain detects and responds to threats through specific areas in the brain and physiological changes in the brain and body.

 These potential threats can be real or imagined.

-Quite often these potential threats are imagined or at least exaggerated out of proportion.
+Quite often, these potential threats are imagined or at least exaggerated out of proportion.

 Research also shows the important role of stress in anxiety.

-Intense stressful experiences and prolonged stressful situations can often lead to symptoms of anxiety, physical and mental tension and panic attacks.
+Intense, stressful experiences and prolonged stressful situations can often lead to symptoms of anxiety, physical and mental tension, and panic attacks.

 The Latest Research

-I have based the information provided on the latest scientific research wherever possible.
-As of today, this is the furthest understanding we have about the brain and anxiety as far as I am aware.
+As of today, as far as I am aware, this is the furthest understanding we have about the brain and anxiety.

 But science is always pressing forward.